boundary/boundary-plugin-shell/README.md

 ### Overview of the Steps to Create a Shell Plugin Metric

 1. Define the metric
-2. Write the script that collects the metric (see _Plugin Shell Protocol_)
+2. Write the script that collects the metric (see _Shell Plugin Protocol_)
-3. Configure the metric in the Plugin Shell
+3. Configure the metric in the Shell plugin.

 ### Configuring an Example Shell Plugin Metric